Plotting for the web

 Figure 3: Fig a

-There is a system called observablejs which combines some exploratory data analysis, some visualisation and UI.
-It specialises for interactive visualisation.
+There is a system called observablejs which combines some exploratory data analysis, some visualization and UI.
+It specialises in interactive visualization.
 Notably integrates into quarto.
 By the team behind D3.

 6 Muze

-chartshq/muze: Composable data visualisation library for web with a data-first approach now powered by WebAssembly:
+chartshq/muze: Composable data visualization library for web with a data-first approach now powered by WebAssembly:

 Muze is a free data visualization library for creating exploratory data visualizations (like Tableau) in browser, using WebAssembly.
 It uses a layered Grammar of Graphics (GoG) to create composable and interactive data visualization for web.
 It is ideal for use in visual analytics dashboards & applications to create highly performant, interactive, multi-dimensional, and composable visualizations.

-It uses a data-first approach to define the constructs and layers of the chart, automatically generates cross-chart interactivity, and allows you to over-ride any behavior or interaction on the chart.
+It uses a data-first approach to define the constructs and layers of the chart, automatically generates cross-chart interactivity, and allows you to override any behaviour or interaction on the chart.

-Muze uses an in-browser DataModel to store and transform data, and control the behaviour of every component in the visualization, thereby enabling creating of complex and cross-connected charts.
+Muze uses an in-browser DataModel to store and transform data, and control the behaviour of every component in the visualization, thereby enabling the creation of complex and cross-connected charts.

 Features: